sudo-rickroll/EPAI-3/Decorators/README.md

 ### timed(reps)

 This decorator function takes an input to it that specifies the amount of times a function is run.
 It then runs the actual function that many number of times and calculates the overall time taken over all the iterations and also the average time taken for each iteration of the function to run.

+This directory also contains <b>test_decorators.py</b> module to test the main module's functionalities.